Reference

 SDN List

 The Specially Designated Nationals and Blocked Persons List, maintained by OFAC.
 Inclusion means the designated party's assets are blocked under US jurisdiction and US persons are prohibited from dealings.
-The SDN list is updated continuously; Sentinel ingests every revision and recomputes affected decisions automatically.
+The SDN list is updated continuously; Procure ingests every revision and recomputes affected decisions automatically.

 Customs Code Resolution

 The process of mapping a free-text procurement requirement (“15 kg raw aluminium”) to a jurisdiction-specific customs code (HS-8 7601.10.00 for the EU).
-Sentinel's natural-language layer resolves customs codes automatically, cross-checking against trade-statistics history to validate that the code is commonly used for the declared commodity.
+Procure's natural-language layer resolves customs codes automatically, cross-checking against trade-statistics history to validate that the code is commonly used for the declared commodity.

 MCP (Model Context Protocol)

 An open specification for connecting AI assistants to external data sources and tools, originated by Anthropic and now supported across major AI clients.
-Sentinel exposes its procurement engine as an MCP server so buyers can query directly from Claude, ChatGPT, or any compliant client without leaving their existing workflow.
+Procure exposes its procurement engine as an MCP server so buyers can query directly from Claude, ChatGPT, or any compliant client without leaving their existing workflow.

 Audit Trail

 The immutable record of every procurement decision, including the underlying data sources, agent outputs, confidence scores, ensemble weights, and the final ranking.
-Sentinel stores every decision in an append-only log; buyers can reproduce any decision and defend it under procurement review, internal audit, or regulatory inspection.
+Procure stores every decision in an append-only log; buyers can reproduce any decision and defend it under procurement review, internal audit, or regulatory inspection.

 Confidence Ensemble

-The mechanism by which Sentinel combines the outputs of multiple specialist agents into a single ranked decision with a confidence score.
+The mechanism by which Procure combines the outputs of multiple specialist agents into a single ranked decision with a confidence score.
 Each agent contributes a weighted signal; the ensemble adapts weights to market regime (stable, volatile, crisis).
 When agents disagree, the dissent is surfaced rather than hidden, with the supporting data points shown explicitly.

 Situational Analysis

 Scenario modelling against a live supply chain.
-Buyers feed in a hypothetical disruption — a chokepoint closure, sanctions expansion, commodity shock, CBAM tightening, or FX move — and Sentinel re-runs every basket and decision against the stressed conditions, quantifying landed-cost delta, CO₂ delta, and compliance-status change.
+Buyers feed in a hypothetical disruption — a chokepoint closure, sanctions expansion, commodity shock, CBAM tightening, or FX move — and Procure re-runs every basket and decision against the stressed conditions, quantifying landed-cost delta, CO₂ delta, and compliance-status change.
 Every projection is sourced and cited.
 See the agentic AI overview for the underlying architecture.

 Feed Normalisation